hkproj/hkproj.github.io/docs/index.markdown

 Hi!

-I'm Umar Jamil 👨🏽, a machine learning engineer from Milan, Italy 🇮🇹 currently based in Suzhou, China 🇨🇳.
-I am studying Mandarin 🇨🇳 as my fourth language.
+I'm Umar Jamil 👨🏽, a machine learning engineer from Milan, Italy currently based in Suzhou, China.
+I am studying Mandarin as my fourth language.
 My wife's family calls me 小乌 (xiǎowū).
 You can connect with me on 💼 [LinkedIn](https://www.linkedin.com/in/ujamil/).

 I run a 🎬 [YouTube channel](https://www.youtube.com/@umarjamilai) to teach machine learning and AI concepts in a simple way.